turingschool/gear-up/microaggressions_update.md

 ##  Accepting feedback (2 min)

-We all commit microagressions because it is part of how we are socialized, how we were brought up, how our country was formed.
-As you become more aware, you will commit less microagressions and be able to interrupt the cycle more consistently.
-If you do get feedback that you committed a microagression, remember:
+We all commit microaggressions because it is part of how we are socialized, how we were brought up, how our country was formed.
+As you become more aware, you will commit fewer microaggressions and be able to interrupt the cycle more consistently.
+If you do get feedback that you committed a microaggression, remember:

 	Accept it.